-The Cortex-A78 core supports a full shutdown mode where power can be removed completely and no state is retained.
+The Cortex-A78AE core supports a full Shutdown mode where power can be removed completely and no state is retained.

-The shutdown can be for either the whole cluster or just for an individual core, which allows other cores in the cluster to continue operating.
+The shutdown can be for either the whole cluster, for an individual core when in Split-mode, or for a core pair when in Lock-mode.

-In this mode, all core logic and RAMs are off.
+In this mode, all core processing logic and RAMs are off.
 The domain is inoperable and all core state is lost.
 The L1 and L2 caches are disabled, flushed and the core is removed from coherency automatically on transition to Off mode.